afgprogrammer/flutter-inspiration-app-ui/README.md

 # Flutter Inspiration App UI Design

 Flutter Inspiration App UI design - day 1 #flutter.
-This repository is a part of the 100-day design in Flutter.
+<p>This repository is a part of the 100-day design in Flutter.</p>

-In this video we use, Flutter AspectRatio, ListView, LinearGradient and so on in the one-speed video.
+<p>In this video we use, Flutter AspectRatio, ListView, LinearGradient and so on in the one-speed video.</p>

 [Youtube Video](https://youtu.be/zTTP8XBR6fI)